AlonBS/Ray_Tracer/README.md

 Version History:
 =================

+3.8:
+- Added lights intesity.
+The intesity is a float, that should be greater than 0.
+Use this to create larger effect of a light.
+(Point light and area lights can look nicer).
+Consider using attenuation for more realistic results.
+- Added two key words: "vertexNormTex" for creating a vertex with normals and textures, and triNormTex for creating a triangle with these properties on each vertex.
+- Fixed a bug that was added due to normals interpolations.
+Scenes didn't have the normals definition, so old scene that uses triangles as planes didn't have proper lighting.
+This was fixed, and the scenes were fixed and re-uploaded.
+In general, the triangle is legacy to Edx course and should be avoided.
+Use plains intead is much better and easier.
+- Some scene with "Soft" shadows were really with hard shadows.
+So they were removed and re-added, this time with proper shadows.

 3.7:
 - Implemented the fast ray-triangle intersection as suggested by Möller–Trumbore (1997).
 This speeds rendering for complex meshes by 3 times!